Madden NFL 2001

-Madden NFL 2001 is an American football video game.
+Madden NFL 2001 is a 2000 American football video game developed by EA Tiburon and published by EA Sports.
 It is the third in the Madden NFL series to include an NFL player, Tennessee Titans running back Eddie George, on its cover (the first being Madden NFL '95, which featured Erik Williams and Karl Wilson along with Madden himself).
 In addition, it is the first game in the series to have a player, instead of John Madden featured prominently on the box art.
 Madden's picture is shown on a small logo, which would reappear for every following game until Madden NFL 06.
 It is also the first game in the Madden NFL series to appear on the PlayStation 2 game console.
 This is the first Madden game to feature NFL Europe teams.

 Features

 Madden NFL 2001 includes several customizable modes.
 Players have the ability to create a play, create a player, run a franchise, and collect Madden Cards, allowing players to perform certain actions during gameplay (for example, adding 5th downs, or limiting the CPU-controlled team to 3rd downs).
 The cards can also alter individual player ratings, unlock special stadiums, and unlock Hall of Fame and All-Madden teams.

 Only the PC and PlayStation versions allow the player to create a team via the rosters menu, and the PlayStation 2 version have Madden Cards (297 total).

 The best teams in the game overall were the Jacksonville Jaguars and the St. Louis Rams with a score of 95.
 The worst team in the game overall was the San Diego Chargers with the score of 70.
 The best offense in the game belongs to the St. Louis Rams with the score of 95.
 A 3-way tie for the best defense in the game belongs to the Tampa Bay Buccaneers, the Baltimore Ravens and the Jacksonville Jaguars with scores of 95.
 The best special teams in the game belong to the Denver Broncos with the score of 95.

 The game also contains 35 Great Games that unlocks the additional teams and stadiums on PC, N64, and PS.